amasandy/Checkout-Experience-iOS/README.md

 }
 ```
 In case of error sent back to your application, the SDK has closed for the current `ppid`.
-Depending on the error type and the payment status explained below, you will either have to check the status by a server to server call or you can restart the SDK using the same ppid in case of canceled payment.
+Depending on the error type and the payment status explained below, you will either have to check the status by a server to server call or you can restart the SDK using the same `PPID` in case of cancelled payment.

-Types :
+Types:

 - `AMPaymentStatus` is an `enum`:
-    - `success`: the checkout was successful, you can now check the payment status from your server
+    - `success`: checkout was successful, you can now retrieve the payment status from your server.
-    - `failure`: the checkout failed
+    - `failure`: checkout failed.
-    - `unknown`: the checkout status is unknown, you have to check the payment status from your server
+    - `unknown`: checkout status is unknown, you have to retrieve the payment status from your server.
-    - `cancellation`: the checkout was cancelled by the user
+    - `cancellation`: checkout was cancelled by the user.

-- error is of `CheckoutError` class and contains :
+- error is of `CheckoutError` class and contains:
     - `type`: of `AMErrorType`
     - `feature`: of `AMErrorFeature`

 - `AMErrorType` is an `enum`:
-    - `networkFailure`: the SDK can't reach the server due a network/timeout problem
+    - `networkFailure`: the SDK can't reach the server due to a network/timeout problem.
-    - `unexpectedError`: An unexpected error has occured, you need to check the payment status from your server
+    - `unexpectedError`: An unexpected error occurred, you need to check the payment status from your server.
-    - `paymentError`: The payment has been rejected at authorization time
+    - `paymentError`: The payment has been rejected at authorization time.
-    - `sessionTimeout`: The `ppid` has expired and can't be used anymore
+    - `sessionTimeout`: The `PPID` has expired and can't be used anymore.

 - `AMErrorFeature` is an `enum`:
-    - `loadMethodOfPayments` : error occured at load time
+    - `loadMethodOfPayments`: error occurred at load time.
-    - `addCreditCard` : error occured at the step of payment with card
+    - `addCreditCard`: error occured at the step of payment with card.
-    - `addAlternativeMethodOfPayment` : error occured at the step of payment with alteranative method of payment.
+    - `addAlternativeMethodOfPayment`: error occurred at the step of payment with alternative method of payment.
-    - `verifyAfterRedirection` : error occured after 3DS or authentication for alteranative method of payment.
+    - `verifyAfterRedirection`: error occurred after 3DS or authentication for alternative method of payment.
-    - `webViewRedirection` : error occured at redirection time (3DS or authentication)
+    - `webViewRedirection`: error occurred at redirection time (3DS or authentication).
-    - `binValidation` : error occured at bin check for card number.
+    - `binValidation`: error occurred during BIN check for card number.
-    - `obFeesComputation` : error occured at fees computation time for card number
+    - `obFeesComputation`: error occurred at fees computation time for card number.
-    - `none` : error occured and no action was performed
+    - `none`: error occurred and no action was performed.

-Once the payment has been completed or the SDK closed due to some error, perform a server to server call with the message `AMA_PAY_GetPaymentStatus` (XML) or `GET payment/checkout-forms/{PPID}` (REST) to get the status of the authorisation and other information about it.
+Once the payment has been completed or the SDK closed due to some error, please perform a server to server call with the message `AMA_PAY_GetPaymentStatus` (XML) or `GET payment/checkout-forms/{PPID}` (REST) to get the status of the authorization and other information about it.

 ### Customization